kuba96PL/PostDownloader/README.md

 <b>Scala</b>: 2.13.1<br>
 <b>SBT</b>: 1.3.8

-## Installation
+## How to run it?
-1. Install Scala and SBT
+1. Make sure you have Scala 2.13.1 and SBT 1.3.8 installed.
+It may not work with older versions.
-2. Clone the repository
+2. Clone the repository.
 3. From root directory run "sbt run" command.

 ## Configuration